RadialDevGroup/ombudsman/management/HIRING.md

 # Hiring

 ## Before We Begin
- - Do you have a job description?
+ - Write a job description.
- - Is there a contract for the position?
+ - Audit the contract for the position.
- - Do you have an interview written?
+ - Write or review the interview.
- - If someone is doing this job already, can you have them write an interview for their position?
+   - Is there someone doing this jb who can write the interview?
- - Does there need to be a demonstration portion?
+   - Does there need to be a demonstration or portfolio portion?

 ## When We Interview
  - Don't waste anyone's time on a phone screen.